springzen/Kafka-Series/KafkaBasics.md

 #### Offsets
 - an offset is bound to a specific partition; in other words an offset is bound to a specific partition
-- oder is guaranteed only within the partition but not across partitions
+- order is guaranteed only within the partition but not across partitions

 #### Data
 - is kept for a limited time (default is one week)